 Students in the Canadian & American Dual JD Program must meet the credit and degree requirements of both universities.
 1L Dual JD students may not enroll in elective coursework at either university during the regular school year, but may enroll in elective courses at Detroit Mercy Law in the 1L Intersession/Summer term, subject to eligibility requirements and credit hour limits.
 Beginning in second year, Dual JD students may enroll in elective courses at both Detroit Mercy Law and Windsor Law.

 All students must review their degree progressions to ensure that they are on track to meet their degree and credit requirements.
 Students are encouraged to make appointments with Dual J.D. administration for course counseling and degree audit reviews.

 Disability Support Services

-University of Detroit Mercy and University of Windsor strive to foster an inclusive climate that provides equal access to higher education for all students with disabilities.
+University of Detroit Mercy and University of Windsor strive to foster an inclusive climate that provides equal access to higher education for all students.
 In support of this objective, each university will honor and adhere to academic accommodations arranged by the partner institution.
 Therefore, students who are seeking academic accommodations for classes at both universities need only to complete the intake and disability verification process at one university.